Pickle vs Guerrero Thompson: F vs B on the Same Corridor

 • Your buying decision is driven by location rather than school scores

 This is one of the most lopsided comparisons I have written.
-Better school, lower price, same feeder pattern.
+Better school, lower price.
 Guerrero Thompson wins on almost every metric that matters for school focused buyers.
-The only reason to choose the Pickle zone is if you specifically want a home in the neighborhoods closer to Crestview, and even then, I would think carefully about it.
+The only reason to choose the Pickle zone is if you specifically want a home in the neighborhoods closer to Crestview, or if Pickle’s dual language program is the right fit for your child.

 Frequently Asked Questions